o3de/o3de.org/content/docs/user-guide/interactivity/robotics/project-configuration.md

 * Ubuntu 22.04 or 20.04.
 Other Ubuntu versions and Linux distributions can also work as long as they support ROS 2.
   **The O3DE ROS 2 Gem is not available for Windows.**
-* [O3DE built from source on Linux](/docs/welcome-guide/setup/setup-from-github/building-linux). **The ROS 2 Gem does not work with a release version of O3DE yet**.
+* [O3DE built from source on Linux](/docs/welcome-guide/setup/setup-from-github/building-linux). **The ROS 2 Gem does not work with a release version of O3DE yet, please use the development branch.**.
 * The [latest released version](https://docs.ros.org/en/rolling/Releases.html#list-of-distributions ) of ROS 2.
 This instruction assumes that the `desktop` version is installed.
 Otherwise, some packages might be missing.
 The O3DE ROS 2 has been tested with:
   * [ROS 2 Humble](https://docs.ros.org/en/humble/Installation.html) with Ubuntu 22.04.
   * [ROS 2 Galactic](https://docs.ros.org/en/galactic/Installation.html) with Ubuntu 20.04.